Does Duplicate Content Harm Your Website’s Rankings?

 If you’re going to blog on your site, be consistent.
-Whether it be weekly, biweekly, monthly, or some other frame of time, keep your publishing schedule consistent so your base knows what to expect.
+Whether it be weekly, biweekly, monthly, or some other frame of time, keep your publishing schedule consistent, so your base knows what to expect.
 Additionally, don’t neglect on-page optimization for your blog.
-After all, if you’re putting in the work of creating content, you want to make sure it pays off in your SEO.
+After all, if you’re putting in creating content, you want to make sure it pays off in your SEO.

 How Do I Write SEO-Friendly Copy?